awsdocs/amazon-s3-userguide/doc_source/batch-ops-create-job.md

 }
 ```

+### Using the REST API<a name="batch-ops-examples-rest-create-job"></a>

+You can use the REST API to create a Batch Operations job\.
+For more information, see [CreateJob REST API](https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_CreateJob.html) in the *Amazon Simple Storage Service API Reference*\.

 ## Job responses<a name="batch-ops-create-job-response-elements"></a>

 If the `Create Job` request succeeds, Amazon S3 returns a job ID\.
 The job ID is a unique identifier that Amazon S3 generates automatically so that you can identify your Batch Operations job and monitor its status\.